 Dry roast cumin seeds on low flame till a nice aroma comes.
 Keep it aside.

-Add in the wholewheat flour, half of the cumin seeds, salt.
+Add in the wholewheat flour, half of the cumin seeds, and salt.

 Mix together and add few spoons of milk if needed.
 This is to combine the dough.